Heavitree hospital: Second incarnation of the Exeter City Hospital

 In 1939, the workhouse once again became the Exeter City Hospital.

-Bombing during the second world war in 1942 extensively damaged the original 1700s workhouse buildings, and destroyed the male ward of the new infirmary.
+Bombing during the Second World War in 1942 extensively damaged the original 1700s workhouse buildings, and destroyed the male ward of the new infirmary.
 The rest of the new infirmary remained standing, and forms part of the modern hospital.
 The children's home also survived, and was part of the hospital until sale and conversion to student accommodation in the 2010s.

 On 5 July 1948, the City Hospital joined the newly formed National Health Service.

 A fire broke out at the hospital on 13 February 1970, in the Seward ward, killing five people.
 This caused the South Western Regional Hospital Board to make changes at other hospitals, particularly in relation to the material of beds and bedding.

 Merger with Royal Devon and Exeter

 Eventually, the hospital merged with former competitor, the Royal Devon and Exeter hospital, which was relocated to its new site at Wonford in the 1970s, only a short distance from Heavitree.

 The hospital is now part of the Royal Devon University Healthcare NHS Foundation Trust.

-The South West portion of the site was sold to the John Lewis Partnership, who demolished the buildings and built a stand-alone Waitrose store, which opened on 6 October 2011.
+The southwest portion of the site was sold to the John Lewis Partnership, who demolished the buildings and built a Waitrose store, which opened on 6 October 2011.